civicrm/civicrm-user-guide/docs/initial-set-up/customizing-the-user-interface.md

 Methods**.

-Modifying dropdown options that define data &mdash; such as Activity Type, Relationship, etc. &mdash; is outside the scope of this chapter; see *Organising Your Data* and the sections on the different CiviCRM components.
+Modifying dropdown options that define data &mdash; such as Activity Type, Relationship Type, Contribution Status, etc. &mdash; is outside the scope of this chapter; see *Organising Your Data* and the sections on the different CiviCRM components.

 ## Changing display preferences